 - Use healthy methods and technical skills

 - Collaborate and play with other musicians

-- Our program incorporates weekly private lessons and monthly group workshops that includes performance classes.
+- We offer a comprehensive program which incorporates weekly private lessons and monthly group workshops.

 - Parents receive regular feedbacks through teacher inputs, progress reports and parent-teacher conference.

 - We love to teach beginners.
 We have one-of-a-kind approach and our extensive resources to support our approach.
 We feel privileged to introduce the world of music to beginner students.

 - Our teachers work collaboratively.
 We share in our teaching methods and technique and we work as a team to address student needs.

 - Our incentive programs run throughout the year and that motivate our students to take ownership of their learning as well as work in teams.

 - We believe that while music is for everyone to enjoy and partake, learning to play the piano is not.
 Piano takes a special dedication and effort and the process needs to be accompanied by a general sense of joy and fulfillment.
 If a student does not show a their joy in learning to play the piano for an extended time, we will discuss with the student (and parent) whether to continue our working relationship.
 This keeps our learning and teaching environment vibrant, healthy and dynamic.